-&lt;sup>21 The concept and practice of reducing disaster risks through systematic efforts to analyse and manage the causal factors of disasters, including through reduced exposure to hazards, lessened vulnerability of people and property, wise management of land and the environment, and improved preparedness for adverse events.
-UNISDR.
-2009.
+21 The concept and practice of reducing disaster risks through systematic efforts to analyze and manage the causal factors of disasters, including through reduced exposure to hazards, lessened vulnerability of people and property, wise management of land and the environment, and improved preparedness for adverse events.
+United Nations International Strategy for Disaster Reduction (UNISDR) (2009).

-&lt;sup>22 Mercer, J. 2010.
+22 Mercer, J. (2010).
 Disaster risk reduction or climate change adaptation: Are we reinventing the wheel?
 Journal of International Development, Vol. 22, Number.
 2, pp. 247-264.
-Although anticipatory measures aim to reduce risks, it is important to point out how the scope of disaster risk reduction is broader than the risk arising from climate change events Nassef, Y. 2019.
+Although anticipatory measures aim to reduce risks, it is important to point out how the scope of disaster risk reduction is broader than the risk arising from climate change events.
+23 Nassef, Y. (2019).
 The PCL Framework: A strategic approach to comprehensive risk management in response to climate change impacts.